sEbi3/UnitedCallouts/README.md

 ## Features of UnitedCallouts

 ### Variation
-* This plugin adds several different dialogues for each callout to have more variation.<br>
+* This plugin adds several different dialogues for some callouts to interact with suspects.<br>
 * Every callout has different endings and possibilities for more variation and realism.<br>
 * In this pack are currently <code>25 varied and realistic callouts</code> for the LSPDFR modification.<br>
-* A lot of callouts use different vehicles and weapons to have more variation in gameplay.<br>
+* A lot of callouts have different vehicles and weapons related to certain scenarios to have more variation in gameplay.<br>
-* All callouts have several locations to have more variation and realism for each scenario.<br>
+* All callouts have several locations in order to have more variation and realism for each scenario.<br>
   * Some callouts use specific locations to have more realistic locations.<br>
     An apartment burglary won't occur on a street, and a fight between two people won't take place at a police station.<br>
   * All callouts have a location choosing system to get the locations near the Player.<br><br>

 ### Customization
-* This plugin adds a hotkey for dialogs and for forcing your current callout to end.<br>
+* This plugin adds a hotkey for dialogues and for forcing your current callout to end.<br>
-  * "Y" for speaking to a suspect.
-(You'll get a notification when you must talk to a suspect)<br>
+  * "Y" for speaking to a suspect. <i>(You'll get a notification when you must talk to a suspect.)</i><br>
-  * "END" to force your current callout to end.
-(In some cases, you may want to end the callout by yourself)<br>
+  * "END" to force your current callout to end. <i>(In some cases, you may want to end the callout by yourself.)</i><br>
-  * You can change both hotkeys in the <code>UnitedCallouts.ini.</code><br>
+  * You can change both hotkeys in the configuration file.<br>
-* Option to enable/disable the callouts you want in the <code>UnitedCallouts.ini.</code><br>
+* Option to enable/disable the callouts you want to have in game.<br>
   * You may want to use this option to avoid some callouts you don't want to play.<br>
-* Option to enable/disable AI backup responding to a callout with the Player in the <code>UnitedCallouts.ini.</code>.<br>
+* Option to enable/disable AI backup responding to a callout with the Player.<br>
   * This option allows realistic AI units to respond to certain callouts with the Player.
 This means a local unit won't respond to a gang fight.
     If the Player is in a pursuit, you'll get help by local units and an air unit instead of a SWAT team.<br>
-  * If you don't have a powerful PC, set this option in the <code>UnitedCallouts.ini</code> to <code>false</code>.<br><br>
+  * If you don't have a powerful PC, set this option in the configuration to <code>false</code>.<br><br>

-# # # Would you like to stay up to date?
+### Stay up to date
-* UnitedCallouts has a version control system to let you know when UnitedCallouts or LSPDFR has been updated.<br>
+* UnitedCallouts has a version control system to let you know when UnitedCallouts has been updated.<br>
   * You can still play with UnitedCallouts at your own risk.
 It's always recommended to update to the latest build that is available.<br>
   * UnitedCallouts may have issues when LSPDFR gets an update that changes parts of its API.<br><br>